Contact Yani Asmayawati

 BackgroundSaryani Asmayawati joined the Safety and Accident Investigation Centre in November 2009.
 She holds a Bachelor’s degree in Aeronautical Engineering from Institut Teknologi Bandung, Indonesia.

 After graduating in 2000, she worked as an Air Safety Investigator at the Indonesian National Transportation Safety Committee, where she participated in 19 aviation accident/incident investigations and contributed to the development of the Committee.
 During this time, she worked alongside investigators from the US NTSB, UK AAIB, French BEA and the Singaporean AAIB.

-ClientsIn her past and current occupations, Yani has provided consultancy work for:
+ClientsIn her past and current occupations, Yani has provided research and consultancy work for: